 Peace has a privileged status because the masses want to live in a society in which no one dies a violent death, and they rationalize that peace is the natural state for mankind.
 What is peace?
 In the context of history, peace is a negative term—it means the absence of war.
 Without using the terminology of war, peace cannot be defined.
 There has never been a peace that cannot be seen in terms of a cold war.
 Either the belligerents go to war or they become engaged in a cold war.

 People love to read about wars.
-History books on wars often make it to the bestseller lists; the books on the peaceful periods are hardly read.
-We love to read about wars because, if not consciously then at a subconscious level, we are more intimate with wars than with the periods of peace.
-Our cultural and political roots are in the wars that our ancestors have fought, even in those wars in which our ancestors lost.
-We care more about knowing about the wars.
+History books on wars are bestsellers; the books on the peaceful periods are hardly read.
+We love to read about wars because we are enthralled by stories of valor and strength in the battlefield.
+Our roots are in the wars that our ancestors have fought.
+We take pride in the wars in which our ancestors were victorious; we lament the wars that they lost.
+We want to know about these wars.
 When we read about the wars, we immediately grasp what these wars imply for the culture and politics of the present.

 A nation that has not fought wars has no history; its people have no story.